hl2vr/hl2vr.github.io/_pages/manual.md

 ---

-HL2VR's overall performance relies *heavily* on your CPU's single-thread performance.
-Users with older or low-end CPUs may have a harder than expected time running at their target resolution and framerate.
+HL2VR's overall performance relies *heavily* on your CPU's single-thread performance. **Due to engine limitations, HL2VR cannot be optimized like modern games.** Users with older or low-end CPUs may have a harder than expected time running at their target resolution and framerate.
-Due to engine limitations, it cannot be optimized like modern games.
 (And, of course, higher framerate targets will have higher requirements.)

 There are also a small handful of area in the game that still cause CPU bottlenecks, regardless of hardware.
 (Though the *really* problematic areas are few and far between, and typically quite short.)

 ###### CPU requirements

 Users should aim to have *at least* a mid-range Intel 6th gen or Ryzen 2000 series CPU.
-At least mid-range Intel 8th gen or Ryzen 3000 are recommended, and mid-range Intel 10th gen or Ryzen 5000 are ideal.
+At least mid-range Intel 8th gen or Ryzen 3000 are recommended, and mid-range Intel 10th gen or Ryzen 5000 or newer are ideal.
 *Generally* speaking, low-end models in most CPU generations may still struggle due to lower clock speeds (particularly on older architectures).

 Water reflections can be disabled in the options menu, but it has a fairly minimal performance impact.
 Users with old/slow CPUs will benefit more from disabling this option.

 ###### GPU requirements

-On the GPU side, it is notably more demanding than the base HL2, but it is still a game from 2004.
+On the GPU side, it is notably more demanding than the base HL2, but they are still games from 2004-2007.
 We have had very few complaints about GPU requirements. :-)

 Users with GPU headroom to spare may consider cranking up their render resolution in SteamVR to produce a slightly crisper image.
 MSAA is also available for anti-aliasing.
 This can be taxing on your GPU, especially when combined with supersampling, so set accordingly. **4x** is a good compromise.

-Users with at least GTX 1060 6GB, GTX 1660, or RX 580 performance on this "GPU hierarchy" list should have little trouble with performance at default resolution:
+Users with at least GTX 1060 6GB, GTX 1660, or RX 580 performance at 1440 on this "GPU hierarchy" list should have little trouble with performance at default resolution:
 https://www.tomshardware.com/reviews/gpu-hierarchy,4388.html

 <br />

 ---

-# Developer options
+# Console window and Developer options

 ---

-To enable the console, open the Options menu and select the console button in the bottom left corner.
+To enable the console, open the Options menu and select the console button in the bottom-left corner.

-To enable the developer menu, add '-vrdev' to the launch options in Steam.
-This will enable a special developer panel in the options menu where you can jump to any map, give yourself any weapon, and a number of other options and cheats.
+To enable the developer menu, add *-vrdev* to the launch options in Steam.
+This will enable the Developer tab in the Options menu, with which you can jump to any map, give yourself any weapon, and a number of other options and cheats.
+Enabling the Developer menu does not count as a cheat, but there are many options within it that are most certainly cheats.

-*Note*: Using '-console' or '-dev' will prevent the main menu from showing in the headset!
+*Note*: Using *-console* or *-dev* will prevent the main menu from showing in the headset!
 You have to actually load into a level first before you will get anything to show in your HMD.
+There isn't any real reason to use these options over *-vrdev*.